Logo

 Originally, Julianna Margulies had signed a five-year contract to work on ER.

-Julianna Margulies wanted to return to theatre and take on a leading role in The Mists of Avalon, a miniseries based on a favorite childhood book.
+Julianna Margulies wanted to return to theatre and take on a leading role in The Mists of Avalon, a miniseries based on the 1983 fantasy novel of the same name, which she had loved as a child.

 Julianna Margulies explained that she didn't like how her character became the focus of too much romance whenever she wasn't with George Clooney's character, and that all of the research she had previously done in order to play the character was then undone by certain storylines.